-Latrunculi was not dissimilar to our modern Chess or Draughts.
+This Roman game was similar to our modern Chess or Draughts.
 The pieces used by the Romans were called “Calculi” or “Latrunculi” stemming from the old Latin word “Latrus” which meant “servant” or “soldier”.
 These Latrunculi were generally made of materials such as wax, glass, wood or stone.

 The game has a variety of possible sources, such as Pyrrhus, king of Epirus, who it is said invented it in order to instruct his men in the art of war and strategy.
 Seneca, who has written about the game on various occasions attributed the invention of the game to a sage of Greece.
 The fullest although incomplete account of the game is given in a poem of uncertain authorship, possibly Ovid, dedicated to Piso.

-Given that Latrunculi didn’t involve gambling but actually required a deal of skill this game was actually well regarded, with the same sort of respect one might have for the game of “bridge” nowadays.
+Latrunculi was well regarded because it didn’t involve gambling, but actually required a deal of skill.
+It had the same sort of respect one might have for the game of “bridge” nowadays.

-Duodecim Scripta was, as far as I can tell, similar to a sort of backgamon combined with a word game.
+As far as I can tell, this was similar to a sort of backgamon combined with a word game.
 Each player had three dice and three playing fiches which could be moved forward and out of the board according to the dice scores.
 The means in which you moved your own pieces was up to you, ie you could move one according to each dice or one only according to the sum of the three dice or…..

 The board would have a couple of 6 letter words written on three rows, making a total of 36 letters.
 An example at the Capitoline museums has the words “Abemus in cena, / pullum, piscem / pernam, paonem / benatores …” which makes it sound very much like a pub food board.
 It is my own random guess that the fiches could land on the letters and a further guess that different letters might have different values – I could easily invent a game for entertainment but it’s not necessarily the game played by the ancient Romans as entertainment!